 Introduction

 Some generic data can be found within the cPanel access log.
-Using the following technique can help you become familiar with what kinds of actions are associated with the logs that you find in the /usr/local/cpanel/logs/access_log .
+Using the following technique can help you become familiar with the kinds of actions associated with the logs entries found in /usr/local/cpanel/logs/access_log.

 Procedure

-First, you'll need to decide what kind of information you would like to know.
-For example, you could decide to monitor logs related to logging into webmail.
+You need to decide what kind of information you would like to know.
+The example presented in this article assumes you are looking for information about logging into Webmail.

-First login to the server via SSH as the root user.
+- Login to the server via SSH or "Terminal" in WHM as the 'root' user.

 tail -fn0 /usr/local/cpanel/logs/access_log